AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-may-17.md

 * To watch for new records, you can use the Watch Records trigger module.
 This module no longer watches for updated records.
 * To get updated records, you can use the new Search Users/Groups Delta module.
 This module returns new, updated, and deleted records.

-For more information, see [Azure Active Directory modules](../../../workfront-fusion/apps-and-their-modules/azure-ad-modules.md).